BeeLazy/Cookbook/k8s/docs/en-US/MicroK8s-HowtoSetupMultinodeHighAvailabilityCluster.md

 microk8s add-node
 ```

-If you dont have working dns, add all the nodes to the hosts file
+If you dont have working dns, add all the nodes to the hosts file on all nodes.
 ```console
 sudo nano /etc/hosts
 ```